syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-document-in-Azure-App-Service-Windows.md

 Step 11: Now, the published webpage will open in the browser.
 ![Browser will open after publish](Azure_images/Azure_app_service_windows/WebView.png)

-Step 12: Select the PDF document and Click **Create Word document** to create a PDF document.You will get the output PDF document as follows.
+Step 12: Select the PDF document and Click **Create PDF document** to create a PDF document.You will get the output PDF document as follows.
 ![Create PDF document in Azure App Service on Windows](Azure_images/Azure_app_service_windows/Output_screenshot.png)

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Getting%20Started/Azure/Azure%20App%20Service).